1talent/step_by_step_frb/README.md

     aarch64-apple-ios-sim
 ```

+## 4. Update Cargo.toml to use frb

-* add crate-type(staticlib for ios and cdylib for other platform) under lib and `flutter_rust_bridge` under dependencies in cargo.toml.
+Add crate-type(staticlib for ios and cdylib for other platform) under lib and `flutter_rust_bridge` under dependencies in `Cargo.toml`.

-* run command
+Run these commands.

 ```sh
 flutter pub add ffi flutter_rust_bridge